Storage Node

 Tier 0 also includes nodes that are identified through internal validation mechanisms as behaving inconsistently with expected real-world performance.
 These nodes are considered flagged and are excluded from receiving rewards.

-• Does not meet the minimum technical performance requirements
+- The node does not meet the minimum technical performance requirements

-• Has been identified through validation checks as not operating in a reliable or consistent manner
+- The node has been identified through validation checks as not operating in a reliable or consistent manner

 Node operators in this tier are encouraged to review their setup, improve performance, and ensure stable operation.
 Once the node meets the required performance thresholds again, it will automatically move into a reward-eligible tier and start receiving rewards.